All Locations Open 24 Hours A Day, 7 Days A Week

 • Avoid sun exposure.

-A second-degree burn or partial-thickness burn affects the outer and underlying layers of skin.
+A second-degree burn, or partial-thickness burn, affects the outer and underlying layers of the skin.
 These burns are red, swollen, painful, and blistering.
-The skin may appear shiny and moist, and the layers may peel away as it heals.

-Second-degree burns are commonly caused by direct contact with heat, electricity, chemicals, or friction.
-If your burn covers a large area of skin (e.g., more than three inches in diameter), shows signs of infection, or is located on the face, neck, hands, feet, groin, buttocks, or a major joint, seek immediate medical attention for treatment and to avoid further complications.
+If your burn covers a large area of skin (e.g., more than three inches in diameter), shows signs of infection, or is located on the face, neck, hands, feet, groin, buttocks, or a major joint, seek immediate medical attention at Prestige ER, where you’ll experience little to no wait times and receive prompt, expert treatment.

 Second-degree burn treatment